beejjorgensen/Wizards-Castle-Info/doc/wizards_castle_spec.md

 ### Shine the lamp

-The player can shine the lamp N, S, W, or E to explore that single neighboring room without moving there.
+The player can shine the lamp, if possessed, N, S, W, or E to explore that single neighboring room without moving there.

 ### Open a book